Before going through documentation chapters, thanks for purchasing PrivateContent Files Manager add-on and trusting LCweb!

 As soon as you create upload fields, they are integrated into the PrivateContent form framework.

-This means you can include them in registration forms as well as in custom forms created through User Data add-on
+This means you can include them in registration forms as well as in data-update forms created through User Data add-on

 In the "restricted files" tab you can upload files that will be accessible only by targeted user levels.